Home / Southeast Asia / Thailand / Phuket

 • Be cautious with seafood during red tide periods

-Heavy rains can trigger algal blooms affecting shellfish safety
+Heavy rains can trigger algal blooms affecting shellfish quality

 • Opt for hot, freshly cooked dishes